 Step 6: Prepare the brine by boiling 2½ cups vinegar, 1 cup water, 1 cup sugar, 1 teaspoon kosher salt (use less for table salt), 4 garlic cloves, and 1 tablespoon ginger.
 Give it a taste and adjust as needed.

-Step 7: Tightly pack the vegetables into glass jars and pour the hot brine until completely submerged.
-Let it cool, then put the airtight lids on.
+Step 7: Tightly pack the vegetables into clean glass jars, then pour in the hot pickling liquid until everything is fully submerged.
+Let it cool before sealing with airtight lids.

-PRO TIP: To prevent shattering the jars, combine the vegetables and hot brine in a heat-proof bowl first.
-Transfer to jars once they have cooled.
+To prevent the jars from cracking, you can combine the vegetables and hot brine in a heatproof bowl first.
+Once cooled, transfer the mixture to jars.

 Recipe FAQs

-You can also make Achara with bitter melon (ampalaya).
+You can also make Ampalaya Achara with bitter gourd or ampalaya.
 Raisins add sweetness and texture.
 Vegetables like cauliflower, jicama (singkamas), jalapeños, radish, and cucumbers are great options.

-Blanching is an optional step to tenderize tough vegetables like cauliflower or larger cuts of carrots.
-It helps remove some of the heat from hot peppers.
-Slicing the vegetables thin or small allows them to absorb the brine fully without needing to be blanched.
+Blanching is optional and mainly used to soften tougher veggies like cauliflower or thick carrot slices.
+It can also help tone down the heat from spicy peppers.
+But if you slice your vegetables thin or small, they’ll absorb the brine well without needing to be blanched.

-Here are more frequently asked questions on Achara (Pickled Green Papaya), including extra tips, troubleshooting, and other information.
+Here are more frequently asked questions on Achara, including extra tips, troubleshooting, and other information.

 Other appetizers and sides you may like